Frequently Asked Questions

 Why is drought not a declared natural disaster?

-How do I know if my farm is covered?
+How do I know if my property is in an eligible area?

-Your farm must be located within a natural disaster declared LGA for you to be eligible.
-Visit our Declared Natural Disasters webpage for a list of current declarations or call us on 1800 678 593.
+Your farm must be located within a natural disaster-declared LGA for you to be eligible.
+Visit our Declarations webpage for a list of current declarations, or call us on 1800 678 593 for further information.

 Is GST included in any payment received?

-No. The GST component of any invoices received is able to be claimed on completion of your Business Activity Statement (BAS).
-The RAA will not issue a Recipient Created Tax Invoice (RCTI) on payment of the rebate and you should retain the ‘Payment Advice’ that is forwarded as a record for taxation purposes.
+No. The GST component of any invoices received can be claimed on completion of your Business Activity Statement (BAS).
+The RAA will not issue a Recipient Created Tax Invoice (RCTI) on payment of the rebate, and you should retain the ‘Payment Advice’ that is forwarded as a record for taxation purposes.

 Should the subsidy be treated as taxable income when my income tax return is completed?